-Bacon wrapped shrimp skewers are a delicious and easy appetizer (or main dish!) perfect for special occasions and entertaining.
-Only 3 ingredients, minimal prep time and tasty.
-You can’t beat that.
+Bacon-wrapped shrimp skewers are a delicious and easy appetizer (or main dish!) perfect for special occasions and entertaining.
+Only 3 ingredients & minimal prep time.

 Disclosure: Cave Tools provided a complimentary set of Shish Kabob Barbecue Skewers so I could share my thoughts with you.
 PS – I wouldn’t share if I wasn’t impressed.